 The book is a journey into protest told as a series of lifts.
 It’s based around Jason’s recollection of the lifts that changed his life so profoundly that he ended up sitting in a cell counting the bricks and listening to the screws jangling their keys as they walked up and down the landing.
 Each lift he recalls leads him further on the path to his prison cell.

-With Drive Opportunity will be launched at the Bristol Anarchist Bookfair on 1st November 2025.
+With Drive Opportunity was launched at the Bristol Anarchist Bookfair on 1st November 2025.

 About the author